-LETTER TO HENRY O'CONNER
+TO HENRY O'CONNER, MUSCATINE, IOWA.

-Springfield, September 14, 1856.
+Springfield, Sept.
+14, 1856.

-Dear Sir: Yours, inviting me to attend a mass meeting on the 23rd inst. is received.
-It would be very pleasant to strike hands with the Frémonters of Iowa, who have led the van so splendidly, in this grand charge which we hope and believe will end in a most glorious victory-all thanks, all honor to Iowa!!
-But Iowa is out of all danger, and it is no time for us, when the battle still rages, to pay holy-day visits to Iowa.
+DEAR SIR:-Yours, inviting me to attend a massmeeting on the 23d inst., is received.
+It would be very pleasant to strike hands with the Frémonters of Iowa, who have led the van so splendidly, in this grand charge which we hope and believe will end in a most glorious victory.
+All thanks, all honor to Iowa!
+But Iowa is out of all danger, and it is no time for us, when the battle still rages, to pay holiday visits to Iowa.
 I am sure you will excuse me for remaining in Illinois, where much hard work is still to be done.
-Yours very truly, tension to hesitate.
-Practically, it is the most difficult objection we have to meet.
-For this reason I now propose to examine it a little more carefully than I have heretofore done, or seen it done by others.
-First, then, what is the question between the parties respectively represented by Buchanan and Frémont?
-Simply this, "Shall slavery be allowed to extend into United States territories now legally free?"
-Buchanan says it shall, and Frémont says it shall not.